fdphd15/analyze-document-word-patterns/README.md

 This project was inspired by a case study and homework problem on Language Processing that I worked on while a student in the HarvardX course on "Using Python for Research" by JP Onnela and the PH526x team.
-The example included in this repository uses the same book data as the course, a set of famous literary works written in different languages, which were originally obtained from the Gutenberg Project: https://www.gutenberg.org.
-The example data is located in the "./Books" directory of this repository with the next folder level identifying the document language (English, French, German, or Portugese), the third level denotes the author name, and finally the file names correspond to the book title.
+The example data included in this repository (see Books dir) uses the same books data as the course, a set of famous literary works written in different languages, which were originally obtained from the Gutenberg Project: https://www.gutenberg.org.

 The analysis performed here examines the distribution of word lengths across all the documents, and also as a function of different categorical variables,